BEBC-MIA/Retinal-lesion-Segmentation/original_data/README.md

-- decompress the datasets here!
+- Please decompress the datasets here!